-In the opinion of Bond Counsel, under existing laws, regulations, rulings and judicial decisions, and assuming continuing compliance with certain restrictions, conditions and requirements by the City as described below, interest income on the Bonds is excluded from gross income for federal income tax purposes and is exempt from State of Arizona income taxes.
+In the opinion of Bond Counsel, under existing laws, regulations, rulings and judicial decisions, and assuming continuing compliance with certain restrictions, conditions and requirements by the City as described below, interest income on the Bonds is excluded from gross income for federal income tax purposes and is exempt from State income taxes.
 The opinions of Bond Counsel will be dated the date of delivery of the Bonds.
-The forms of such opinions are included herein in APPENDIX E - "FORMS OF APPROVING LEGAL OPINIONS."
+A form of such opinion is included herein in APPENDIX E - "FORM OF APPROVING LEGAL OPINION."